G-dH/advanced-alttab-window-switcher/README.md

 `1/+/!`                   - Filter out all windows that don't belong to the application of selected window

 `E/Insert`                - Toggles Search mode.
 If the search mode is activated by the hotkey, you can relese the Alt key and the popup will not close.
-Selected item then must be activated using the Enter key, or you can close the popup using the Esc.
+Selected item then must be activated using the `Enter` key, or you can close the popup without item activation using the Esc. `Del` key clears the entry.

 `W`                       - Close selected window (or app when in app mode)